netcur10s/netcur10s/README.md

 # About Me 👋🏽
-Hello!
+Hi!
 I’m Victor, an aspiring SOC analyst building my skills one project at a time.
 After more than a decade in technical support, I’m shifting my focus toward cybersecurity—where I’m combining a strong troubleshooting background with hands-on experience in detection, analysis, and ethical hacking.

 This GitHub is my space to document my learning journey and share hands-on projects as I transition into cybersecurity.
 - Home Lab Projects – Building and experimenting with Active Directory, SIEM (Splunk/Elastic), and endpoint logging.